thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

   choice questions and open questions would contain no data except the primary key.
-These tables provide a placeholder for future strategy-specific data, but those strategies may never require any more data and until they do, the tables are a waste of queries and developer mental space.
+These tables provide a placeholder for future strategy-specific data, but those strategies may never require any more data and until they do, the tables are a waste of queries and the developer's mental space.

-In this example, I'm going to move forward with the second approach, because:
+In this example, we'll move forward with the second approach, because:

 * It's easier with ActiveRecord.
 ActiveRecord will take care of instantiating the strategy in most situations if it's an association, and it has special behavior for associations using nested attribute forms.
-* It's the easiest way to avoid [Divergent Change](#divergent-change) and [Large Classes](#large-class) in a Rails application.
+* It's the easiest way to avoid [divergent change](#divergent-change) and [large classes](#large-class) in a Rails application.
 Both of these smells can cause problems that are hard to fix if you wait too long.

 #### Convert Strategies to ActiveRecord Subclasses